gupta-aayushkr/Keyword-Analysis/readme.md

 - Visualize the filtered data using interactive data visualizations.
 - The data is presented in a data table with customizable columns, including keyword, search volume in different time periods, and total search volume.

+## Search.py (Sidebar)

+### Usage

+- In Search.py accessable from Sidebar, you'll see a text input field where you can enter a keyword.
+- Once you enter a keyword and press Enter, the app will retrieve keyword data.
+- It will display metrics such as volume, CPC, and competition for the entered keyword.
+- In the sidebar, you'll find a list of related search suggestions based on the entered keyword.

 ## Note